 This will open up an interface to change the display name of your phone (hardware tokens can't be renamed).
 Type in the new name and click Save.

 After successfully modifying your phone's name, not only will you see this from now on when managing devices, but it will also be how your phone is identified in the authentication dropdown.

 Select the red Trash Can icon to delete a phone or token device.

-Note: You may not remove your last device.
+Note: You may not remove your only remaining device.
 If you wish to remove it, first add another, then delete the original.
 If you are unable to delete a device, contact your administrator to have it removed.

 You are given the chance to confirm or cancel deleting the authentication device.
-The device is deleted.
-It can no longer be used to approve Duo authentication requests.
+Once the device is deleted, it can no longer be used to approve Duo authentication requests.

 You can easily add new devices right from the Duo authentication prompt.

 Step 1: To start enrolling a new device, click Add a new device.
-If you don't see this link then make sure you are logging into your Online Account Management System.
+If you don't see this link then make sure you are logging into the Online Account Management System.